The above picture depicts the bottom of a geocache found in Millbury, MA

 |Searching with some help from a friend visiting Cape Cod.|

 Recently, Tim and I have returned to the woods to search.
 Local Nickerson Park is full of geocaches.

 You need to be curious, adventuresome, and determined.
 Just like Nancy Caldwell, modern day amateur sleuth, who is the main character in all my historical novels.

 As you read the stories, Nancy Caldwell finds something in present day and then in the next chapter, you'll meet the person and the 'who' or 'what' behind what Nancy found.
 The story unfolds in alternating chapters between time periods.

-If you love a suspenseful adventure with touches of romance about Cape Cod, 18th century pirates, 1947 Hollywood starlets, and serial killers, choose The Old Cape Series.
+If you love a suspenseful adventure with touches of romance about Cape Cod, 18th century pirates, 1947 Hollywood starlets, serial killers, and the Alaska Gold Rush, choose The Old Cape Series.